AdobeDocs/experience-manager-64.es-ES/help/sites-developing/designer.md

 ---
 title: Diseños y Designer
-seo-title: Diseños y Designer
+seo-title: Designs and the Designer
 description: Deberá crear un diseño para el sitio web y, en AEM, hacerlo utilizando Designer
-seo-description: Deberá crear un diseño para el sitio web y, en AEM, hacerlo utilizando Designer
+seo-description: You will need to create a design for your website and in AEM, you do so by using the Designer
 uuid: b880ab49-8bea-4925-9b7b-e911ebda14ee
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.4/SITES